-- A whitehead or closed comedo: a plugged hair follicle that stays beneath the skin and produces a white bump.
+- Whiteheads: Plugged hair follicles that stay beneath the skin and produce a white bump.

-- A blackhead or open comedo: a plugged follicle that reaches the surface of the skin and opens up.
-It looks black on the skin surface because the air discolors the sebum, not because it is dirty.
+- Blackheads: Plugged follicles that reach the surface of the skin and open up.
+They look black on the skin surface because the air discolors the sebum, not because they are dirty.

 Causes of Acne

-Doctors don’t know exactly what causes acne, but it probably results from several related factors.
-One is an increase in hormones called androgens, or male sex hormones.
-These increase in both boys and girls during puberty and cause the sebaceous glands to enlarge and make more sebum.
-Hormonal changes related to pregnancy or starting or stopping birth control pills can also cause acne.
+- Hormones.
+An increase in androgens, which are male sex hormones, may lead to acne.
+These increase in both boys and girls normally during puberty and cause the sebaceous glands to enlarge and make more sebum.
+Hormonal changes related to pregnancy can also cause acne.

+- Family history.
 Researchers believe that you may be more likely to get acne if your parents had acne.
-Certain drugs, including androgens and lithium, can also cause acne.
-Greasy makeup may alter the cells of the follicles and make them stick together, causing pores to get clogged.

 Treatment for Acne

-Treatment helps heal existing lesions, stop new lesions from forming, and prevent scarring.
-Medicines can reduce several problems that play a part in causing acne, including abnormal clumping of cells in the follicles, increased oil production, bacteria, and inflammation.
-A doctor may recommend over-the-counter or prescription medicines to take in a pill or apply to the skin.
+The goal of treatment is to help heal existing lesions, stop new lesions from forming, and prevent scarring.
+Medications can help stop some of the causes of acne from developing, such as abnormal clumping of cells in the follicles, high sebum levels, bacteria, and inflammation.
+Your doctor may recommend over-the-counter or prescription medications to take by mouth or apply to the skin.

-Some over-the-counter topical medicines, which are applied to the skin, include:
+Topical medications, which you apply to the skin, include: